Benjamin Thompson: Experiments on heat

 His experiments on gunnery and explosives led to an interest in heat.
 He devised a method for measuring the specific heat of a solid substance but was disappointed when Johan Wilcke published his parallel discovery first.

 Thompson next investigated the insulating properties of various materials, including fur, wool and feathers.
-He correctly appreciated that the insulating properties of these natural materials arise from the fact that they inhibit the convection of air.
-He then made the somewhat reckless, and incorrect, inference that air and, in fact, all gases, were perfect non-conductors of heat.
+He correctly deduced that the insulating properties of these natural materials arise from the fact that they inhibit the convection of air.
+He then inferred — incorrectly — that air and, in fact, all gases, were perfect non-conductors of heat.
 He further saw this as evidence of the argument from design, contending that divine providence had arranged for fur on animals in such a way as to guarantee their comfort.

 In 1797, he extended his claim about non-conductivity to liquids.
 The idea raised considerable objections from the scientific establishment, John Dalton and John Leslie making particularly forthright attacks.
 Instrumentation far exceeding anything available in terms of accuracy and precision would have been needed to verify Thompson's claim.
-Again, he seems to have been influenced by his theological beliefs and it is likely that he wished to grant water a privileged and providential status in the regulation of human life.
+Again, he seems to have been influenced by his theological beliefs, and historian of science D. S. L. Cardwell speculated that Thompson wished to grant water a privileged and providential status in the regulation of human life.

 He is considered the founder of the sous-vide food preparation method owing to his experiment with a mutton shoulder.
 He described this method in one of his essays.

 Mechanical equivalent of heat

-Rumford's most important scientific work took place in Munich, and centred on the nature of heat, which he contended in "An Experimental Enquiry Concerning the Source of the Heat which is Excited by Friction" (1798) was not the caloric of then-current scientific thinking but a form of motion.
+Rumford's most important scientific work took place in Munich, and centred on the nature of heat, which he contended in "An Inquiry Concerning the Source of the Heat Which Is Excited by Friction" (1798) was not the caloric of then-current scientific thinking but a form of motion.
 Rumford had observed the frictional heat generated by boring cannon at the arsenal in Munich.
 Rumford immersed a cannon barrel in water and arranged for a specially blunted boring tool.
 He showed that the water could be boiled within roughly two and a half hours and that the supply of frictional heat was seemingly inexhaustible.
 Rumford confirmed that no physical change had taken place in the material of the cannon by comparing the specific heats of the material machined away and that remaining.

 Rumford argued that the seemingly indefinite generation of heat was incompatible with the caloric theory.
 He contended that the only thing communicated to the barrel was motion.

 Rumford made no attempt to further quantify the heat generated or to measure the mechanical equivalent of heat.
 Though this work met with a hostile reception, it was subsequently important in establishing the laws of conservation of energy later in the 19th century.